simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 .. figure:: media/network.png
    :align: center

-It contains two :ned:`StandardHost`'s connected with 100Mbps Ethernet, and also a :ned:`PcapRecorder` to record Pcap traces.
+It contains two :ned:`StandardHost`'s connected with 100Mbps Ethernet, and also a :ned:`PcapRecorder` to record PCAP traces.

 There are three configurations in omnetpp.ini, for the following three cases:

 - **Default**: The baseline configuration (not using preemption or priority queues)/not using any latency reduction techniques
 - **PriorityQueue**: Uses priority queue in the Ethernet MAC for lower delay of high priority frames
-- **Preemption**: Uses preemption for high priority frames for even better delay than the priority queue case, because ongoing low priority frames can be interrupted/'s transmission doenst need to finish before sending the high priority frame
+- **Preemption**: Uses preemption for high priority frames for even better delay than the priority queue case, because the ongoing transmission of low priority frames doens't need to finish before sending the high priority frame

 In the ``General`` configuration, the hosts are configured to use the layered/composable ethernet model: